ingo/ingo.github.io/_recipes/parchment_baked_salmon_with_lemon_and_basil.md

 title: Parchment Baked Salmon with Lemon and Basil
 ---

 The parchment pouch locks in the juices and flavors, resulting in a moist and delicious salmon fillet.
 This recipe is a simple and healthy way to prepare salmon.
 The salmon is baked in parchment, which locks in all the juices and flavors.
-The addition of lemon and basil gives the salmon a fresh and tangy taste.

 ### Ingredients